Grant Assist Program Peer Review

-Submission information and timeline For Peer Review and IDG Proposal Submission (2018)
+Submission information and timeline For Peer Review and IG Proposal Submission (2019)

 Submission for peer review:

-You should plan to submit the 'preview' document generated by the SSHRC IDG portal, along with the documents you intend to attach (ie Detailed Description, Timeline), as a single pdf.
-Fill in as much of the IDG application form's fields as possible.
-If the SSHRC preview does not include your CCV, you will have to include that as well (note that for the IDG, you will need to include your CCV).
-Compile all of the documents into a single pdf document, labelled "IGD-yourSurname-2019" (If you don't have software to compile files into a single pdf, there are several online freeware that you can use).
+You should plan to submit the 'preview' document generated by the SSHRC IG portal, along with the documents you intend to attach (ie Detailed Description, Timeline), as a single pdf.
+Fill in as much of the IG application form's fields as possible.
+If the SSHRC 'preview' does not include your Web CV, you will have to include that as well.
+Compile all of the documents into a single pdf document, labelled "IG-yourSurname-2019" (If you don't have software to compile files into a single pdf, there are several online freeware that you can use).
 Recognize that you will be modifying the draft in the SSHRC portal after receiving the peer reviewers' feedback.
 Providing the peer reviewers with your draft in the same format that it will appear to the SSHRC adjudicators will allow them to read your application's content in proper context, which will enable them to emulate the SSHRC process as closely as possible.
 This will improve the quality of their feedback to you.
 Please note that with any SSHRC application attached pages are to be in Times New Roman 12 pt (or equivalent) font with 2 cm margins.
 Do not compress the line heights or the fonts spacing.

 Minimally, you should provide your peer reviewers with: